Creating a comfortable space for cats who are sensitive to humidity

 3. Diseases caused by fungi

-Fungi are what we call molds, and the rainy season is their season of proliferation.
-They are classified as yeasts, molds, and hyphae, and while some are harmless and can be effectively used in human food, others can be harmful.
+Fungi are molds, and the rainy season is their season of proliferation.
+They are classified as yeasts, molds, and hyphal fungi, and while some are harmless and can be effectively used in human food, others can be harmful.

 ・Dermatophytosis